Augie-Environmental-Studies/gardens/README.md

 you can either (a) edit the website's source code or (b) edit just by emailing soobinrho@gmail.com

-If this is your first time on GitHub, we recommend you to send an email to us instead of editing the source code.
-In the email, please include as much detail as possible -- e.g. exactly which line on which page to modify, add, or delete.
+If you'd like to edit by emailing us, please include as much detail as possible -- e.g. exactly which line and which page to modify, add, or delete.

 ### How to edit the website's source code

 Read this section if you already know how to use GitHub or if you'd like to learn how to use GitHub.
-Otherwise, just sending an email to us would be easier for you.
+Otherwise, just emailing us would be more convinient for you.

 > 1. Every project page has `Edit page on GitHub` button at the bottom.